arden333/Data-Projects/Recommendation for Increasing Customer Retention/README.md

 ## Objective

-- Implementation of recommendation system to increase customer retention
+- Implementation of a recommendation system to increase customer retention
     - In terms of customer relationship development and cost, retaining existing customers is more crucial than acquiring new ones.
     - By maintaining long-term customer relationships, a company can anticipate stable revenue and secure a foundation for growth.
-    - Personalized recommendation based on customer’s preferences can trigger additional purchases and a lock-in effect.
+    - Personalized recommendations based on customer’s preferences can trigger additional purchases and a lock-in effect.

 ## Tech Stack